-As of 2/14/22, the Emergency and Critical Care service at the MSPCA-Angell West (Waltham, MA) has re-opened and is once again available 24/7 for clients whose pets need immediate medical care for life-threatening trauma or disease.
+The Emergency and Critical Care service at the MSPCA-Angell West (Waltham, MA) is available for clients whose pets need immediate medical care for life-threatening trauma or disease.
 Referring veterinarians may alert staff to an incoming case by calling 781-902-8400.

 Due to unprecedented patient volume, there may be times when Angell diverts cases to other emergency facilities with the exception of patients experiencing an imminent, life-threatening medical emergency (e.g., cardiac arrest, difficulty breathing, GI stasis in rabbits etc.).
 Please call to ensure availability.